jonlpersson/ed-latimore/site/_posts/2022-02-15-reasons-to-quit-porn.md

 ## Wrapping up: The real reason you should quit porn

-The real reason you should quit porn is because it’s controlling you, you aren’t controlling it.
+The real reason you should quit porn is that it’s controlling you; you aren’t controlling it.
 Porn is like an endless tap of cocaine.
 Only no one will be there to stage an intervention if you need help.

 So if you’re considering that it’s time to give up pornography, remind yourself of these things when temptation sets in: